AntonDON22/ERP/replit.md

 - June 30, 2025.
 Implemented multi-line text wrapping for long product and supplier names (2-line limit with proper overflow handling)
 - June 30, 2025.
 Created Dashboard homepage with comprehensive changelog displaying all system updates with dates, times, and descriptions
 - June 30, 2025.
 Simplified Dashboard page to show only changelog history, removed system overview blocks
+- June 30, 2025.
+Created "Контрагенты" (Contractors) page with full search, selection, and deletion functionality.
+Added contractors table to PostgreSQL database with name and website fields.
+Added navigation tab for contractors.

 ## User Preferences